 (b) A target date for processing the application.

-(4) If the EDU determines that the application is incomplete, the EDU personnel identified as being responsible for reviewing the application must provide the following:
+(5) If the EDU determines that the application is incomplete, the EDU shall issue a notice of receipt with the following:

 (b) A checklist or description of the information needed to complete the application.

 (c) A statement that processing the application cannot begin until the needed information is received.

 (6) Upon receiving any necessary application materials missing from the original application, the EDU shall provide the applicant with a second, written or email notice establishing a target date for processing the application.

 (7) If an EDU determines that it cannot connect the applicant's facility within the time frames stated in this chapter, it will notify the applicant in writing of that fact within ten business days after the application has been received.
 The notification must include the following:

 (a) The reason or reasons interconnection service could not be performed within the time frames stated in this rule.

 (D) Compliance with national industry standards